KunleMichaels/nextjs-material-ui-blog/posts/material-ui-toggle-theme.md

 }
 ```

+## Theming an app with Next.js
 There is just one caveat left that we have to deal with: As the blog is a Next.js application, the page contents get prerendered
 on the server.
 The server, however, has no way of knowing what theme the user has selected.
 Also note that ``localStorage`` is only
-used dynamically in the code above, to avoid the server from trying to execute this code (which would not make any sense).
+used on client-side in the code above, to avoid the server from trying to execute this code (which would not make any sense).

 If we kept our app as it is, the standard theme would be the dark theme, and clients would receive prerendered content themed
 this way, even if they prefer the light mode.
 This would cause the client-side Javascript code to override the server styles